-A little about my becoming an oil painter
+A little about my becoming an oil landscape artist

-I use oil paints on board or canvas and occasionally watercolor.
+I use oil paints on board or canvas and still occasionally watercolor on paper.

-I love exploring the wilds, byways and towns of Cape Cod as my subject.
+I love exploring the national seashore, byways and towns of Cape Cod as my subject.

 Landscapes, pets and occasional figures are most often my subject matter.